 Reading and writing skills from previous years will be built on through the study of a novel/short story and a film.
 Speaking, presenting and research skills will also be enhanced.

-This course leads to Level 2 Thematic Studies in English 12ENL, provided a suitable number of credits are attained.
+This course leads to Level 2 English for ELL 12ENL, provided a suitable number of credits are attained.